 Overall, G2 sentiment highlights HubSpot Sales Hub as a user-friendly and effective CRM, with critiques centered on advanced feature complexity, entry-level customization, and contact management depth rather than its overall usability.

-- HubSpot Sales Hub Review, Aivaras B.
+- HubSpot Sales Hub review, Andrew B.

-- HubSpot Sales Hub Review, Chris M.
+- HubSpot Sales Hub review, Zoi B.

 From what I’ve seen, ActiveCampaign earns praise for effectively blending CRM functionality with robust marketing automation.

-According to 3720+ verified G2 reviews, ActiveCampaign has received a customer satisfaction score of 95, making it a category leader on G2.
+According to G2 reviews, ActiveCampaign has received a customer satisfaction score of 95, making it a category leader on G2.
 Further, the average user adoption for the overall segment is 71%, with an 11-month estimated ROI payback.

 Many users appreciate how the platform streamlines customer relationship management while enabling complex, dynamic workflows that make personalized engagement easier and more efficient.